Critically fixed Thurston maps: classification, recognition, and twisting: The Lifting Algorithm

 In this section, we develop an algorithm that for a given critically fixed Thurston map $f$ finds its charge graph $G_f:=\Charge(f)$.
-This also allows us to reconstruct an admissible pair $(G_f,\varphi_f)$ that is associated with $f$ by Theorem \ref{thm: charge-graph}\ref{item: charge_defined}.
+This also allows us to reconstruct an admissible pair $(G_f,\varphi_f)$ that is associated with $f$ by Theorem~\ref{thm: class-isotopy}.
 Namely, we provide a combinatorial description of the homeomorphism $\varphi_f$ using the charge graph $G_f$ and the original map~$f$.
-By the discussion in Section \ref{subsec: Rational case}, knowing the graph $G_f$ we can decide whether $f$ is obstructed or not, depending on the connectivity of $G_f$.
-Furthermore, if $f$ is realized, the charge graph $G_f$ uniquely determines the combinatorial equivalence class of $f$.
-Otherwise, we find the canonical obstruction of $f$ by looking at the connectivity components of $G_f$.
+Knowing the graph $G_f$, we can decide whether $f$ is obstructed or not, depending on the connectivity of $G_f$.
+Furthermore, if $f$ is realized (i.e., if $G_f$ is connected), the charge graph~$G_f$ determines both the combinatorial equivalence class and the isotopy class of $f$ (see Remark~\ref{rem: adm-pair-for-connected}).
+Otherwise, we find the canonical obstruction of $f$ by taking the essential $\varepsilon$-boundaries of $G_f$ (Theorem~\ref{thm: can-obstr-crit-fix}).